Donders-Institute/docker-swarm-setup/doc/terminology.rst

 **Docker swarm cluster** is a group of connected Docker nodes.
 Each node has either a **manager** or **worker** role in the cluster.
 At least one master node is required for a docker swarm cluster to function.

 **Manager** refers to the node maintaining the state of a docker swarm cluster.
 There can be one or more managers in a cluster.
 The more managers in the cluster, the higher level of the cluster fault-tolerance.
+The level of fault-tolerance is explained in this `document <https://docs.docker.com/engine/swarm/raft/>`_.

 **Worker** refers to the node sharing the container workload in a docker swarm cluster.